porres/pd-cyclone/README.md

 <strong>History of cyclone's maintenance up to the present day:</strong>

 Cyclone's original author is Krzysztof Czaja, who worked on it mostly from 2002-2005.
 After that, cyclone ended up incorporated into Pd Extended, and was eventually under the maintenance of Hans-Christoph Steiner until Pd Extended was left unmaintained (up to jan-2013).
-Fred Jan Kraan maintained cyclone from dec-2014 to feb-2016.
+After unmaintained for a while, Fred Jan Kraan did maintain cyclone from dec-2014 to feb-2016.
 Since feb-2016, a new maintenance is being proposed by Porres & collaborators on this repository.

 -------